SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

 \subsubsection{Adaptive Texture Saliency Verification}

-Following spatial equalization, we address the matching ambiguity prevalent in texture-less regions—a challenge fundamentally exacerbated by the modality gap between UAV thermal imagery (which often exhibits low contrast) and visible satellite imagery (which provides abundant high-frequency details).
+Following spatial equalization, we address the matching ambiguity prevalent in low-texture regions—a challenge further aggravated by the modality gap between UAV thermal imagery (which often exhibits low contrast) and visible satellite imagery (which provides abundant high-frequency details).

 We first compute a local saliency map $V_m$ for each modality $m \in \{q, \text{db}\}$ to quantify texture richness.
 For a given keypoint $p$, let $\mathcal{W}(p)$ denote its spatial neighborhood.
 The local variance $\sigma_m^2(p)$ within $\mathcal{W}(p)$ and the subsequent normalized local saliency $V_m(p)$ are jointly formulated as: